-YES !!! it is possible to get permit for Bhutan from Royal Bhutan Consulate, Kolkata.
-And YES you can get permit for your friends who are traveling with you (The one who is applying must be traveling though)
+YES !!! it is possible to get the permit for Bhutan from Royal Bhutan Consulate, Kolkata.
+And YES you can get the permit for your friends who are travelling with you (The one who is applying must be travelling through)

 General Bhutan House, 6, Mall Road, Kolkata 700 080

 Phone No – 033-2559 3676 / 2560 0756 / 2560 0049